-Prior to any connection of new or renovated fire sprinkler systems to PW's water distribution system, the following procedures are required:
+Prior to any connection of new or renovated fire sprinkler systems to PW's water distribution system, the following procedures are required.
+Complete details for fire system connections can be found in Section 02772 of the PW Water System Guidelines for Design and Construction, please contact PW Customer Service at 864-269-5440 for a complete copy.

-- a.
-Two sets of plans and hydraulic design data must be submitted for review to PW.
-All plans must be prepared or reviewed by a professional engineer and plans must be signed and embossed with the engineer's seal. - b.
-The plans will be reviewed and one set returned with any required changes.
+- (1) Two sets of plans and hydraulic design data must be submitted for review to PW.
+All plans must be prepared or reviewed by a professional engineer and plans must be signed and embossed with the engineer's seal.
+A hydraulic modeling of the proposed connection may be necessary, and the developer must absorb this cost. - (2) The plans will be reviewed, and one set returned with any required changes.
 Changes will be noted on the plans.
 The plans will also be accompanied by a review letter.
-One set of plans will be retained for PW files. - c.
-Any booster pump installations will be designed to insure that pressure in the distribution system does not fall below 20 psi residual.
-A minimum of 20 psi residual must be maintained in the distribution system at all times.
-Detail specifications on any fire pump are required for review for installation. - d.
-No anti-freeze or similar chemicals will be allowed in Fire Sprinkler Systems unless approved by PW.
+One set of plans will be retained for PW files. - (3) Any booster pump installations will be designed to ensure that pressure in the distribution system does not fall below 30 psi residual.
+A minimum of 30 psi residual must be maintained in the distribution system at all times.
+Detailed specifications on any fire pumping facilities are required for review for installation.
+A back pressure sustaining valve may be required. - (4) No anti-freeze or similar chemicals will be allowed in Fire Sprinkler Systems unless approved by PW.